History of The Musical Stage

 Pins and Needles

-The International Ladies Garment Workers Union was using the old Princess Theatre as a meeting hall.
+The International Ladies Garment Workers Union was using the old Princess Theatre as a headquarters and meeting hall.
 Several members talked the union into sponsoring an inexpensive revue that had only two pianos in the pit and a cast made up of ILGWU workers.
-Because of their factory jobs, rehearsals had to be held at night and on weekends, and performances could only be offered on Fridays and Saturdays.
+Because of their factory jobs, rehearsals had to be held at night and on weekends, and performances could only be offered on Friday evenings and Saturdays.

-The appropriately named Pins and Needles (1937 - 1,108) looked at current events from a pro-union standpoint.
-Skits by various authors spoofed everything from Fascist European dictators to bigots in the DAR, and the score by young composer-lyricist Harold Rome included "Sing Me a Song of Social Significance" and "It's Better With a Union Man."
+The appropriately named Pins and Needles (1937 - 1,108 performances) looked at current events from a pro-union standpoint.
+Skits by various authors spoofed everything from Fascist European dictators to bigotry in the DAR, and the score by young composer-lyricist Harold Rome included "Sing Me a Song of Social Significance" and "It's Better With a Union Man."

-Pins and Needles was fresh, melodic and funny, and word of mouth was so enthusiastic that the production soon expanded to a full performance schedule.
-Of course, the cast abandoned their day jobs.
+Pins and Needles was fresh, melodic and funny, and word of mouth was so enthusiastic that the production soon expanded to a full performance schedule and even moved to a larger Broadway theatre.
+Of course, the cast then abandoned their day jobs.
 As the show ran into the next decade, new songs and skits were introduced every few months to keep things topical.
 Pins and Needles is the only hit ever produced by a labor union -- and the only time when a group of unknown non-professionals brought a successful musical to Broadway.

-The longest-running Broadway production of the 1930s was Hellzapoppin' (1938 - 1,404), a rowdy hodgepodge of skits and routines created by the vaudeville comedy team of Ole Olsen and Chic Johnson.
+The longest-running Broadway production of the 1930s was Hellzapoppin' (1938 - 1,404 performances), a rowdy hodgepodge of skits and routines created by the vaudeville comedy team of Ole Olsen and Chic Johnson.
 They had no previous Broadway hits, and several other attempts by former vaudevillians to create revues had failed.
-So Olsen & Johnson caught critics and audiences off guard with this insane show -- and the effect was definitely one of barely controlled insanity.
+So Olsen and Johnson caught critics and audiences off guard with this insane show -- and the effect was definitely one of barely controlled insanity.
 Opening with a mock newsreel in which Hitler spoke with a Yiddish accent, Hellzapoppin' combined zany slapstick stage acts with wild audience participation gags.
 Midgets, clowns and trained pigeons added a circus touch.
-New bits were constantly added to freshen the mayhem.
+New bits were constantly added to freshen the mayhem, delighting return customers.